Developing on a remote PC

 You should be able to open the new project with your preferred java IDE.
 The IDE should be able to recognize the project as a valid Maven project.

-Note on the Java runtime
+Note on the Java Runtime

 If you are not using the default Raspberry Pi OS full edition and/or included Java, you may get this kind of error: